-A system displays non classicality even if any one weak value turns out to be anomalous.
-This statement is equivalent to recognising non classicality if even one pseudo probability becomes negative.
-We may, therefore, relax the condition that $\mathcal{P}_{E} \ge 0$ for separable states, and ask if conditions for quantum discord \cite{Ollivier01} can be derived.
+A system displays non-classicality even if any one weak value turns out to be anomalous.
+This statement is equivalent to recognising non classicality if even one pseudo-probability becomes negative.
+We may, therefore, relax the condition that, $\mathcal{P}_{E} \ge 0$, for separable states, and ask if conditions for quantum discord \cite{Ollivier01} can be derived.
 We show below that the answer is in the affirmative.
 The proof is by explicit construction.

-By definition, a state whose discord, ${\cal D}^{1 \rightarrow 2}$ vanishes has the structure
+By definition, a state whose discord, ${\cal D}^{1 \rightarrow 2}$ vanishes has the structure,

 where, $\sum_k p_k|\phi^1_{k}\rangle\langle \phi^1_{k}\vert$ is the resolution of $\rho^1$ in its eigenbasis.

 {\bf Choice of the observables}: We choose two orthogonal observables $A_1, A_2$ for the first subsystem 1 with the stipulation that one of them say, $A_1$ shares its eigenbasis with $\rho^1$.
 The eigen-basis of $A_2$ is unbiased with respect to that of $A_1$.
 Thus, a partial tomography is warranted.
 For this reason, the condition that we derive does not qualify as a witness.
 For the subsystem 2, we choose two pairs of observables $\{B_1^{(1)}, B_2^{(1)}\} $, and $\{B_1^{(2)}, B_2^{(2)}\} $.
 They obey the same conditions that were imposed in entanglement inequality.
 The geometry is shown in Fig.(\ref{discord}).